pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/how-to-author.md

 ## Write documentation

-To help others in the Pulumi community use your package, we recommend authoring some documentation.
-In your repository, there should be a `docs/` folder with a few template pages you can use that correspond to the various tabs on a package page in Pulumi Registry (like [this page for AWS Native](/registry/packages/aws-native/).
+We recommend authoring documentation to help others in the Pulumi community use your package.
+In your repository, there should be a `docs/` folder with a few template pages you can use that correspond to the various tabs on a package page in Pulumi Registry (like the [AWS Native](/registry/packages/aws-native/) package).
 Use the guidance in the following sections to author content in these pages.

 ### Overview, installation, & configuration

 Specifically, you should author a few pages:

 1. `_index.md`, which will be shown on the Overview tab for your package.
-The Overview is a great place to include a description of what your package does, a simple example, and any other details that you want prospective users of your package to know in order to be successful.
+The title of this page should match the package display name and is the heading shown on the package detail page.
+The Overview is a great place to include a description of what your package does, a simple example, and any other details that you want prospective users of your package to know to be successful.
-1. `installation-configuration.md`, which will be shown on the Installation & Configuration tab for your package.
-Use this page to describe any details of how to set up your package, including authenticating to a cloud provider, and to list the configuration options that can be used with your package.
+1. `installation-configuration.md`, which will be shown on your package's Installation & Configuration tab.
+Use this page to describe how to set up your package, including authenticating to a cloud provider, and to list the configuration options that can be used with your package.
+The title of this page should be in the form `<Package display name> Installation & Configuration`.

 {{% notes type="info" %}}
 A future improvement to Pulumi Packages will enable Pulumi Registry to create the contents for the Overview tab of your package directly from a `README.md` in the root of your package's repository.
 Until then, we recommend keeping the contents of `README.md` and `_index.md` similar or the same, save for the YAML metadata/front-matter that's in `_index.md`.